Episode 3

 Speaker C:

-I was basically put into the system at nine, really basically through truancy in school, a few cases of welts on my sister's legs and getting whoopings.
+Really basically through like, truancy in school, a few cases of like welts on my sister's legs, and, you know, getting whooping.

 Speaker C: